tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 **PATH**

-Add the following to your `.emacs` file so that it gets the PATH environment:
+Add the following to your `~/.emacs.d/init.el` file so that it gets the PATH environment:

 ```
 (defun set-exec-path-from-shell-PATH ()